eduardo-escoto/eduardo-escoto/README.md

 ### Hey!
 I'm Ed! :3
-I'm into numerical computing and bayesian statistics!
+I'm into numerical computing, bayesian statistics, and Deep Learning and Reinforcement Learning.
 <!--
 **eduardo-exists/eduardo-exists** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.